 9. Visit our next fair.
 I think the best way to get inspiration or tips on how to get into the next Northern Craft Fair is to actually come and see what we and our makers do.

-10. If you live locally, why not come to our monthly Social at Northern Monk Brewery.
+10. If you live locally, come to our monthly Social at Northern Monk Brewery.
 It's good to get to know other makers, and while we don't always talk about crafts for the entire time, our Social is the perfect place to ask questions about the fair and just engage in some general chit chat.